Steve Rogers (Marvel Cinematic Universe): Sokovia Accords

-Infinity War
+Thanos and the "Snap"

 In 2018, Rogers, Romanoff, and Wilson rescue Maximoff and Vision in Scotland from Corvus Glaive and Proxima Midnight, two of Thanos' children.
 They return to the Avengers Compound, reuniting with Banner and Rhodes.
 Rhodes refuses Secretary Ross's order to arrest Rogers, Romanoff, Wilson, and Maximoff; and Rogers informs Ross they intend to defend the Earth against the incoming threat, with or without permission from the Sokovia Accords.
-The Avengers travel to Wakanda to have the Mind Stone removed from Vision without destroying him in the process.
-Rogers orders Maximoff to destroy the stone as soon as it is removed from his head.
-As Thanos' children and the Outriders invade, Rogers, Barnes, Romanoff, Wilson, Rhodes, Banner, T'Challa, and the Wakandan armies mount a defense and get support when Thor, Rocket, and Groot arrive.
+Rogers and the team travel to Wakanda to have Shuri remove the Mind Stone from Vision without destroying him in the process.
+Rogers orders Maximoff to destroy the Stone as soon as it is removed from his head.
+As Thanos' children and the Outriders invade the battlefield, Rogers, Barnes, Romanoff, Wilson, Rhodes, Banner, T'Challa, and the Wakandan armies mount a defense and get support when Thor, Rocket Raccoon, and Groot arrive.
 Rogers attempts to rally the Avengers against Thanos who successfully destroys Vision, obtains the Mind Stone, and completes the Infinity Gauntlet.
 Rogers survives the Blip, but is left defeated.

-Returning to the Avengers Compound, Rogers and Romanoff assess the worldwide casualties and discover that Thanos destroyed half of all living things.
-They are met by Carol Danvers, who arrives answering Nick Fury's pager.
-After Danvers brings Stark and Nebula to the Compound, Rogers leads a team consisting of Rocket, Danvers, Thor, Romanoff, Rhodes, Banner, and Nebula into space to hunt Thanos.
+Returning to the Compound, Rogers and Romanoff assess the worldwide casualties and discover that Thanos destroyed half of all living things.
+They are met by Carol Danvers, who arrives answering Fury's pager.
+Sometime after, Rogers shaves his beard, before hearing the Benatar arrive.
+He, Romanoff, Rhodes, Banner, Rocket, and Pepper Potts go outside and see Danvers bringing Stark and Nebula to the Compound.
+After making a plan, Rogers leads Rocket, Danvers, Thor, Romanoff, Rhodes, Banner, and Nebula into space on the Benatar to hunt Thanos at his garden planet.
 They confront and subdue Thanos and are horrified to learn that he destroyed the stones to prevent his mission from ever being undone.
-Rogers watches an enraged Thor decapitate Thanos.
+A defeated Rogers watches an enraged Thor decapitate Thanos.